Police Academy 4: Citizens on Patrol: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 26 out of 100, based on 8 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film a grade B−.

 Janet Maslin of The New York Times wrote: "The Police Academy series seems to shoot for an ever younger crowd.
 The optimum viewer for Police Academy 4: Citizens on Patrol would be a 10-year-old boy.
 Even better, it would be a whole pack of them.
 That's not to say the film isn't funny; it means only that the sense of humor being addressed is very specific.
 Stay away if drawing room farce is what you're after."

 Kevin Thomas of the Los Angeles Times wrote: "What’s so amazing about the Police Academy movies is that they keep being made even though they stopped being funny after the hilarious original.
 We’re now up to No. 4, and the most you can say for it is that it is the teeniest bit better, not quite so crass as the last two. [...]
 There might have been some comic possibilities in this, but writer Gene Quintano strays widely from the premise to toss out, hit-and-miss fashion, a series of pranks involving much slapstick humor and culminating in some aerial tomfoolery involving hot-air balloons and a pair of ancient biplanes.
 Unfortunately, the film never takes flight itself."

-The film was nominated for a Golden Raspberry Award for Worst Original Song for the song "Let's Go to Heaven in My Car".
-(It was the only film in the entire Police Academy film series to receive a Razzie nomination of any sort.)
+The film was nominated for a Golden Raspberry Award for Worst Original Song for the song "Let's Go to Heaven in My Car" at the 8th Golden Raspberry Awards.
+It was the only film in the entire Police Academy film series to receive a Golden Raspberry Award nomination of any sort.